 We believe that our focus on actively listening and responding to the needs of our customers with high quality solutions separates us from our industry peers.
-Since 2003 we have introduced over 230 products designed for the treatment of musculoskeletal disorders.
+Since 2003 we have introduced many products, including 10 products in 2023, designed for the treatment of musculoskeletal disorders.
 Given our robust product portfolio of unique and differentiated products, as well as the numerous disruptive products in various stages of development, we believe we are well positioned for growth in the musculoskeletal markets we operate in.

-We believe that our innovative musculoskeletal solutions products, combined with our ability to provide world-class service through a highly trained and exclusive sales force and corporate account management, create significant value for our customers.
+We believe that our innovative Musculoskeletal Solutions products, combined with our ability to provide world-class service through a highly trained and exclusive sales force and corporate account management, create significant value for our customers.

-Product Categories
+Product & Service Categories

-While we group our products into two categories, Musculoskeletal Solutions and Enabling Technologies, they are not limited to a particular technology, platform or surgical approach.
+While we group our products and services into two categories, Musculoskeletal Solutions and Enabling Technologies, they are not limited to a particular technology, platform or surgical approach.
 Instead, our goal is to offer a comprehensive product suite that can be used to safely and effectively treat patients based on their specific anatomy and condition, and is customized to the surgeon's training and surgical preference.